Rainy Day Guide:

 You’re thinking this should be over on the sunny side guide.
 But trust us, there is nothing better than being in a warm pool while refreshingly cold drops of rain plunk down upon you.
 You don’t have to remain indoors just because of grey skies and stormy weather.
 And when it comes to finding a convenient pool, Reykjavík’s got ya covered!

-Coffee shops—they’re just about everywhere.
+Coffee shops—they’re just about everywhere and no guide is complete without them.
 But for an overcast day you want a cosy hide-away.
 With its exposed brick walls, hanging tapestries and velvet green armchairs, Stofan delivers the perfect ambience for finally reading that Russian novel you’re always going on about finishing.
 Downstairs boasts a bar, cabinet of card and board games and a projector, which screens football matches.

 Bókin, used bookstore

 If you emerge from the movie theatre with that pesky rain still hounding you—never fear, just down the block from Bíó Paradís sits Bókin, a wonderful used book store.
 Meander through rows of vintage books, minding your step, as piles of old maps and photographs tend to jump out from behind stacks of more books.
 Founded in 1964, it the shop was Bobby Fischer’s favorite bookstore.

 Harpa concert hall and conference centre is one of Reykjavík’s most notable pieces of architecture.
 Once inside and safe from the Iceland’s unruly weather, Harpa’s glass walls afford sheltered views of the Old Harbour and Mt.
 Esja.
 The Iceland Symphony Orchestra and Icelandic Opera both perform here and Eldborg Hall is famed for its acoustics.
 Their programme guide normally boasts daily shows, so it would be easy to catch whatever may be about to begin.
 For example, the noon concert every day at 12:30.